 Arc Rating.
 The value attributed to materials that describes their performance to exposure to an electrical arc discharge.
 The arc rating is expressed in cal/cm2 and is derived from the determined value of the arc thermal performance value (ATPV) or energy of breakopen threshold (EBT) (should a material system exhibit a breakopen response below the ATPV value).
 Arc rating is reported as either ATPV or EBT, whichever is the lower value.

-Balaclava (Sock Hood).
-An arc-rated hood that protects the neck and head except for the facial area of the eyes and nose.
+\3\ Balaclava (Sock Hood).
+An arc-rated head-protective fabric that protects the neck and head except for a small portion of the facial area. /3/